Sophie Buysse

 My approach to mentoring is that each student has individualized needs as a mentee; my role is to teach mentees the skills they need to design effective experiments while increasing confidence in their problem solving and critical thinking skills.

-Mentored students with independent projects include: Evan Adamski (MSU Undergrad, Spring 2024), Tori Nicholes (KBS REU student, 2022 - pictured with her poster), Trevor Markwood (MSU Undergrad, 2022-2023), Athena Dila (Plant Genomics REU student, 2023).
-I also mentor two students who assist with my research projects but do not yet have independent projects and interact with other Josephs Lab undergraduates.
+Mentored students with independent projects include: Basia Love (MSU Undergrad, 2024-2025), Evan Adamski (MSU Undergrad, Spring 2024), Athena Dila (Plant Genomics REU student, 2023), Tori Nicholes (KBS REU student, 2022 - pictured with her poster), and Trevor Markwood (MSU Undergrad, 2022-2023).
+I also mentor additional students who assist with my research projects but do not have independent projects and interact with other Josephs Lab undergraduates.

 CV